Common Ford Ranger problems and how to fix them

 The solution

-The problem might be common but the solution is simple.
+This Ford Ranger problem might be common, but the solution is simple.
 Grab a scan tool, see the code saying output speed sensor fault, spend $60 at Repco to buy a new one, replace the sensor, and go on living your life.
 As we said, most of these issues are easy fixes or simple to prevent.

 We said most, not all.
 These Ford Ranger problems are more serious but are FAR rarer so don’t lose too much sleep over them.
 There are some occasions that transmission’s near cark it instantly.
 Torque converter failures, flywheel failures and transmission oil pump failures are typically the culprits.
 There’s no point staying up at night worrying about them but they are worth being aware of.